 Confusion Hill is a home of fun, mystery, and entertainment.
 It is located in the Northern California Redlands and it has been named a California State Point of Historical Interest.
 It is home to the Redwood Shoe House, the World-Famous Gravity House, the unique Miniature Train Ride and the Ripley’s Believe it or Not ‘World’s Tallest Free-Standing Redwood Chainsaw Carving’.

 Stop Ten: Humbug Mountain State Park

 Humbug Mountain State Park is one of the state’s highest coastal headlands.
-It offers forest fringed campgrounds that provide a scenic view of Bush Creek.
+It offers forest-fringed campgrounds providing a scenic view of Bush Creek.
 The trail from the campground takes you under Highway 101 to a sandy beach.
 Visitors can also hike the 5.5 miles to get to the top of Humbug Mountain and enjoy stunning ocean views.

 Stop Eleven: Secret Beach & Thunder Rock Cove

 Just the name sounds romantic, doesn’t it?
 The trail to Thunder Rock Cover will take you along the Oregon Coastal Cliffs.
 Once there, you can enjoy the small cove, surrounded by natural cliffs.
 You can also take a detour to the Secret Beach to further enjoy the scenery.